neftyIT/mcbot/README.md

     #enable-rcon & rcon.port should stay the same unless you like customizing \
     enable-rcon=true \
     rcon.password=wh@t1s@p@ssw0rd \
-    rcon.port=25575 \
+    rcon.port=25575

-4. After entering you environmental variables, start the bot using 'python3 bot.py'.
+7. After entering you environmental variables, start the bot using 'python3 (or just python) bot.py'.

-5. You should see the bot online in discord and you should be able to use commmands.
+8. You should see the bot online in discord and you should be able to use commmands.

-6. Ensure that you have the setting 'enable-rcon=**true**' in the server.properties of your Minecraft world as the default is set to **false**
+9. Ensure that you have the setting 'enable-rcon=**true**' in the server.properties of your Minecraft world as the default is set to **false**

 ## License